Warning: quite a long post. Skipping it might bring consequences that are as bad as skipping your vocab lessons.

 How much effort does going by the fast levels at full speed take? - My experience

 Until I started with the fast levels, I was doing between 200 and 300 reviews a day (take into consideration that I went maximum speed the whole time).
 After a while of having reached the fast levels, I started having to do between 300 and 450 reviews a day.
 I also had to do 40 new lessons a day, compared to the 20 that I did during the rest of my Wanikani journey.
 I did it for the challenge.
-I wanted to be one of the fastest, I wanted a challenge, and I had energy and time to do it.
+I wanted to be one of the fastest, I wanted a challenge, and I had the energy and time to do it.
 What I learned from it was that I could go above what I thought was possible for me.
-Memorizing 40 words per day definitely sounds like one of the most silliest things to do, but this simple thing reminded me that I can take bigger jumps than I usually think.
+Memorizing 40 words per day definitely sounds like one of the silliest things to do, but this simple thing reminded me that I can take bigger jumps than I usually think.
 It definitely was a fun experiment to do to reach level 60

 13. The level 60 syndrome

 I’m so proud of you that you can’t imagine.
 You did it, you really did it!
 People will finally think that you’re knowledgeable of Japanese even though you’re far from it!
-That’s success on my book!
+That’s success in my book!

 See how many people are behind you.
 See how far you’ve come.
 Really great job But now, what are your plans?
 Yes, your plans.
 Plans for what?
 For what’s coming next!
 You didn’t think you’d get to level 60 and be fluent, did you?